-Close to the summit is the Cloud Forest Boardwalk.
-This is only a short walk of a few hundred meters, but it lets you get a little further into the forest and experience the misty, moss-covered forest floor and high-altitude peat bog.
+Close to the summit is another boardwalk This is only a short walk of a few hundred meters, but it lets you get a little further into the forest and experience the misty, moss-covered forest floor and high-altitude peat bog.

-These twin Pagodas honor the King and Queen of Thailand, and are surrounded by spectacular gardens.
+These twin Pagodas (their official names are Pra Mahatat Noppamethanedon and Pra Mahatat Nopphonphusiri) honor the late King Bhumibol Adulyadej and Queen Sirikit, and are surrounded by spectacular gardens.
 While the summit does not have good views (due to constant mist and dense forest), at the pagodas you get a view through the next valley towards Mae Hong Son province.

 Wachirathan Waterfall is one of several scenic waterfalls within the park.
 It is one of the most spectacular waterfalls and is easily accessible.
 Swimming is not permitted at this waterfall – for safety, aesthetic & environmental reasons, but you will get some great photos.